CiscoSE/cc-rapid-stack/README.md

 *A rapid-prototyping software stack for back-end Python Apps.*

-I frequently find myself using a common back-end web-services stack for rapidly prototypying Python apps and automations.
+I frequently find myself using a common backend software stack for rapidly prototypying Python apps and automations.
 Containers and Docker Hub images make things much easier, but you still have setup all the boilerplate configuration files and code to get everything connected.
 I'd rather template all if this and start from, "Stack Ready!"

 ## Features